orsonteodoro/gcf2/README.md

 or @system
 * CC_LTO -- The C LTO compiler toolchain to use for @world
 * CFI_BASELINE -- Set the default Clang CFI flags
-* GCF_CFI_DEBUG -- Sets to print Clang CFI violations.
-Disable in production.
+* DISABLE_SWAP_REPORT -- Disables swap reporting recommendations and monitoring
 * CXX_LIBC -- The C++ LTO compiler toolchain used to build the libc or @system
 * CXX_LTO -- The C++ LTO compiler toolchain to use for @world
-* GCF_SHOW_FLAGS -- Display the contents of all *FLAGS
 * FORCE_PREFETCH_LOOP_ARRAYS -- Force use of GCC so that -fprefetch-loop-arrays is utilized.
 It is mutually exclusive with USE_CLANG_CFI which has a higher precedence to reduce the attack surface.
+* GCF_CFI_DEBUG -- Sets to print Clang CFI violations.
+Disable in production.
+* GCF_SHOW_FLAGS -- Display the contents of all *FLAGS
+* GIB_PER_CORE -- Number of gigabytes (GiB) per core used to check swap condition.
+It can be in decimal (e.g. 1.5).
+* MPROCS -- The number of compiler/linker processes per CPU core
 * NCORES -- The number of CPU Cores
+* NSEC_FREEZE -- The number of tolerable seconds for freeze (aka severe swap).
-* MPROCS -- The number of compiler/linker processes per CPU core
+* NSEC_LAG -- The number of tolerable seconds for lag (aka slow swap).
 * USE_CLANG_CFI -- Use Clang CFI (Uses only CFI Cross-DSO mode.
 Experimental and unstable systemwide.  bashrc support in development.)
 * USE_CLANG_CFI_AT_SYSTEM -- Use Clang CFI for @system.
 It should only be